-This foursession course has been designed to provide opportunities for advanced study in project management and building economics.
+This four session course has been designed to provide opportunities for advanced study in project management and building economics.
 It allows for study in two interrelated areas:

-- 1. Planning and management aspects of a design or construction organization, including programming, evaluation, costing, performance feedback, feasibility and management of properties. - 2.
-Operations and control aspects of a design or construction organization, concentrating on estimating and cost analysis, contract or design administration and building economics.
+- 1. Planning and management aspects of a design or construction organisation, including programming, evaluation, costing, performance feedback, feasibility and management of properties. - 2.
+Operations and control aspects of a design or construction organisation, concentrating on estimating and cost analysis, contract or design administration and building economics.